Cagnano Amiterno

-Cagnano Amiterno is a comune and town in the Province of L'Aquila in the Abruzzo region of central Italy.

-It is located in the natural park known as the "Gran Sasso e Monti della Laga National Park".
+Cagnano Amiterno is a town and comune (municipality) in the Province of L'Aquila in the Abruzzo region of central–southern Italy.
+It is located in the Gran Sasso and Monti della Laga National Park.

-It was the location of the former Latin Catholic bishopric of Amiterno.

-The toponym of the frazione in the comune, Sala, may suggest the area was a Lombard settlement.
+Cagnano was the seat of the former Latin Catholic bishopric of Amiterno.
+The toponym of Sala, one of the frazioni (boroughs) in the comune, may suggest the area was a Lombard settlement.